Bisimulation as a Logical Relation: Introduction

 This work forms part of a programme to view logical relations as a structure that arises naturally from interpretations of logic and type theory and to expose the possibility of their use as a wide-ranging framework for formalising links between instances of mathematical structures.
 See \cite{DBLP:journals/entcs/HermidaRR14} for an introduction to this.
 The purpose of this paper is to show how several notions of bisimulation (strong, weak, branching and probabilistic) can be viewed as instances of the use of logical relations.
 It is not to prove new facts in process algebra.
 Indeed the work we produce is based on concrete facts, particularly about weak bisimulation, that have long been known in the process algebra community.
 What we do is look at them in a slightly different light.

+Our work is also related to that of the coalgebra community, but is, we believe, quite different in emphasis.
+The main thrust of the related work there has been on algebraic theories as formalised by monads.
+In particular, there are abstract notions of bisimulation given in terms of monads and monad liftings.
+This is a presentation-free approach, which has both advantages and disadvantages.
+In this paper, though, we are focusing more on presentations of theories and concrete constructions of models.
+The difference is between presenting a group structure as an algebra for the group monad, and presenting it directly in terms of operations and constants: multiplication, inverse and identity.
+There is a natural notion of congruence between algebras for this approach, and it is given by logical relations.

+The primary thrust of this paper is to test the idea that a presentation of what is in general a many-sorted mathematical structure, given by types and operations, should give a natural notion of congruence between models.
+We call this the logical relations approach.
+Our tests consist of looking at some of the larger inhabitants of the zoo of bisimulations produced by the process algebra community.
+We will show that a number of different notions of bisimulation can be seen as the congruences coming from different ways of modelling state transition systems.
+This area has also been studied by the coalgebra community, and there are relations between their work and ours that we shall discuss later.

-We see there as being two advantages in this.
-The first is that the concept of bisimulation is incorporated as a formal instance of a framework that also includes other traditional mathematical structure, such as group homomorphisms.
+We see there as being advantages in this.
+A key one is that the concept of bisimulation is incorporated as a formal instance of a framework that also includes other traditional mathematical structure, such as group homomorphisms.